tfisher-2/Duck-Hunt/README.md

 # Duck Hunt

 ## Project Overview
 The goal of this project was to create the iconic Duck Hunt game using the Nexys A7 board and a VGA monitor.
 The player navigates a reticle ball on the screen using the BTNU, BTNR, BTND, and BTNL buttons for horizontal and vertical movement.
-One or two duck balls move around the screen depending on which mode the player chooses.
-The player can decide whihc mode to play by flipping the _ switch for one duck or the _ switch for two ducks.
-When the player moves the reticle over the duck and presses the BTNC button, the duck is shot and the players get points.
-After a few seconds, the duck will respawn with faster movement.
+One ball, which is our duck, moves around the screen.
+When the player moves the reticle over the duck and presses the BTNC button, the duck is shot and the player gets a point.
+The points are shown on the right LED display.
+After about 10 seconds, the duck will respawn with faster movement.
+The player has 3 shots per duck, with the shot count displayed on the left LED display.
+If the player misses all 3 shots, the game is over.
+The duck and the reticle will both disapper.
+However, the player can hit the C12 button to restart the game.

 ## Necessary Attachments
 In order to play the game, you will need: